wyshi/qa_consistency/README.md

 Install the required packages by ```pip install requirements.txt```

 ## Dialogue-based QA model
 We build the QA model with the [DREAM dataset](https://github.com/nlpdata/dream).
+The trained model is [here](https://drive.google.com/file/d/19xgdo1cI9YTnifTqKXBpPfbpZ73G9WgJ/view?usp=sharing)

 ## Question Generator
 We build the question generator also with the [DREAM dataset](https://github.com/nlpdata/dream).